rishavsahu123/tell-me-something-new-today/README.md

-# Caddy
+# tell-me-something-new-today
-Basic information about caddy, how to install, setup and use.
+This repo will help me to track daily reads.